 Audiology at UC San Diego Health.

 Hearing and balance are closely connected functions of the inner ear.
-At the Ear Center, our audiologists and otologists provide comprehensive diagnostic evaluation, specialized surgical and medical treatment, and assistive technology for hearing loss, ear diseases and balance-related disorders.
-We care for people of all ages with these conditions.
+Our audiologists and otologists provide comprehensive diagnostic evaluation, specialized surgical and medical treatment, and assistive technology for hearing loss, ear diseases and balance-related disorders.

-As an academic health system, UC San Diego physicians and researchers at the Ear Center are dedicated to the highest level of patient care and energetic pursuit of improved therapies for these conditions.
+As an academic health system, our physicians and researchers are dedicated to the highest level of patient care and energetic pursuit of improved therapies for these conditions.

 Read more about our services at the tabs below.

 4 facts about hearing loss: